top of page

 Man in a suit sits solemnly in a dimly lit room on a chair, surrounded by darkness, creating a mysterious and tense atmosphere.

-Between film projects, I’ve spent the last few years navigating the world of Customer Success; an arena that, to me, feels a lot like making a movie.
-You’ve got producers, editors, and talent (in tech terms: AEs, engineers, and customers).
+Between film projects, I’ve spent the last few years navigating the world of Customer Success.
+To me, it feels a lot like making a movie.
+You’ve got producers, editors, and talent—in tech terms, AEs, engineers, and customers.
 You’ve got a story to tell and a deadline to meet.

 AI is the new assistant director on set.
-It’s not here to replace the filmmaker; it’s here to streamline the process, to catch details no human could track in real time.
-The CSM is still the director; the one calling the shots, managing the relationships, and shaping the story.
+It’s not here to replace the filmmaker; it’s here to streamline the process and catch details no human could track in real time.
+The CSM is still the director—the one calling the shots, managing relationships, and shaping the story.
 AI is just the newest member of the crew.

 Act I: Franchise Thinking - Building the Customer Universe